arxanas/how-to-survive-eecs-281/_drafts/terminal-tips-and-tricks.md

 `bash` uses Emacs keybindings by default, so if you happen to use Emacs then you probably already know what to do.

+### Tab-completion

+You can tab-complete file and directory names in `bash`.
+For example:

+    $ cd e<tab>
+    $ ./p<tab> < te<tab>-1<tab>

+might be equivalent to

+    $ cd eecs281
+    $ ./program < test-1.txt

+Tab-completion saves time and helps you to avoid spelling mistakes.

+If a filename is ambiguous, you may see a listing of filenames, like this:

+    $ cd f<tab>
+    foo1/  foo2/

+You can continue typing the filename and then press tab again to fully complete the filename.

 ### Searching through history